 - 1 head celery (chopped in 2 inch chunks)

 - 5 small / medium tomatoes (halved)

 - Chopped fresh parsley (to garnish)

-- Place a shallow casserole pan or equivalent on a medium / high heat and add 1 tbsp of oil.
-Seal the chicken thighs on both sides, remove from the pan and leave to one side until ready to add to the stew.
+- Place a shallow casserole pan or equivalent on a medium-high heat.
+Add 1 tbsp oil.
+Seal the chicken thighs on both sides, remove from the pan and leave to one side until ready to use.

-- Add 2 tbsp of oil to the pan and add the onions.
+- Add 2 tbsp oil to the pan and add onions.
 Cook until the onion turns golden.
-Then add the garlic and chilli and stir in until evenly distributed.
+Then add garlic and chilli and stir in until evenly distributed.

-- Evenly arrange the chicken thighs in the pan so that they are just submerged in the liquid of the stew.
-Then add the chopped celery making sure they are in the liquid too so they can cook evenly.
+- Add chopped celery.
+Then evenly arrange the chicken thighs in the pan so that they are just submerged in the liquid of the stew.
 Place the tomato halves evenly in the stew.